Buffalo Chicken Wings Air Fryer

-These wings are a fantastic, popular standard for dinners, game days, and get-togethers.
+These frozen to crispy air fryer wings are a fantastic, popular standard for dinners, game days, and get-togethers.
 You control how crispy you want them.

 Buffalo Wings in Serving Bowl 500x600 1

 Here’s a Dip for veggies and wings recipe that can go with Wings or Veggies like carrot or celery sticks.
-And visit Super Bowl Best Appetizers for a list of related recipes.
+And visit Good Super Bowl Food Ideas for a list of related recipes.
+Also, Cooking frozen French fries in the air fryer are perfect.

 How did Buffalo Wings get its name?